 In order to market any product outside of the U.S., a company must also comply with numerous and varying regulatory requirements of other countries and jurisdictions regarding quality, safety and efficacy and governing, among other things, clinical trials, marketing authorization, commercial sales and distribution of products.
 Whether or not it obtains FDA approval for a product, the company would need to obtain the necessary approvals by the comparable foreign regulatory authorities before it can commence clinical trials or marketing of the product in those countries or jurisdictions.
 The approval process ultimately varies between countries and jurisdictions and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval in other countries and jurisdictions might differ from and be longer than that required to obtain FDA approval.
-Regulatory approval in one country or jurisdiction does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.
+Regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.